ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 ----------------

-Chapter6_1/ support the global variable, let's compile ch6_1.cpp with this version first, and explain the code changes after that.
+Chapter6_1/ support the global variable, let's compile ch6_1.cpp with this version first, then explain the code changes after that.

 .. rubric:: lbdex/InputFiles/ch6_1.cpp
 .. literalinclude:: ../lbdex/InputFiles/ch6_1.cpp